jpcastillog/compressed-binary-tries/README.md

 The meaning of parameters are the same of above.

 ## Replicate Results
 If you want replicate the results of paper, you can download the collections already processed by Lemire from the Gov2 and Clueweb09 inverted indexes, from the following link: <https://lemire.me/data/integercompression2014.html>.
-For CC-News collection, you can obtain the inverted index already processed by Mackenzie et al. in CIFF format from here <http://go.unimelb.edu.au/u3nj>, you transform the index from CIFF to PISA format using <https://github.com/pisa-engine/ciff>.
+For CC-News collection, you can obtain the inverted index already processed by Mackenzie et al. in CIFF format from here <http://go.unimelb.edu.au/u3nj>, you can transform the index from CIFF to PISA format using <https://github.com/pisa-engine/ciff>.